 Where the PDG funding will be used to strengthen or formulate a team and build collaborations, explain how this will be achieved.
 Clearly describe if and how the PDG funding, and/or the proposed programme, will contribute to capacity building/career development of applicants and of researchers employed on the grant.

-There should be a named person with appropriate skills and experience who is responsible for leading the PPI element within the project.
+There should be a named person with appropriate skills and experience who is responsible for leading the PPI (Patient, user, carer, public) element within the project.
 This role should be an adequately costed and resourced research team member who is able to manage the PPI plans and related activities.
-More information on the definition and role of the designated PPI lead in a research team is available on the NIHR website.
+More information and examples of the activities a PPI lead might undertake can be found on the NIHR website.

 If submitting with a joint lead applicant, justify why more than one person is needed to lead the proposal and why they are qualified to do so.